-Liz Faublas is an award winning anchor and reporter and a television producer with 20-years of experience behind the scenes, in front of the camera and on the radio.
-The multi-faceted journalist is currently the anchor of Currents, the world’s only daily half-hour evening news program with a faith-based perspective.
-The program is part of DeSales Media, the communications and technology arm of the Diocese of Brooklyn and Queens.
+Liz Faublas is an award-winning anchor and reporter and a television producer with 20-years of experience behind the scenes, in front of the camera and on the radio.
+The multi-faceted journalist broke ground as the first Haitian-American anchor of Currents News, the world’s only daily half-hour evening news program with a faith-based perspective.

 As one of the country’s most respected Catholic television anchors, Liz has traveled to Rome’s Vatican City to provide extensive coverage of Pope Francis and his predecessor Pope Emeritus Benedict the XVI, leaders of the world’s 1.2 billion Catholics.
 Local church leaders praise her sharp, probing and accurate reporting on critical issues surrounding the Roman Catholic Church.
 A skilled interviewer, Liz was one of few reporters allowed exclusive access to Catholic Dioceses throughout Brooklyn and Queens devastated by Super Storm Sandy (the deadliest and most destructive hurricane of the 2012 Atlantic hurricane season).
 The smart, affable t-v personality is described by colleagues and friends as the person you can to talk to all day about everything from politics to current events and the Pope and never get bored.
 She is journalism with integrity and humanity.

 In 2010, Liz was awarded the New York Association of Black Journalists Award in recognition of her Bloomberg History Makers series.
-In 2008, she received the New York Association of Black Journalists Award in recognition of her Bloomberg News African Americans Making History series.
+In 2008, she received the NYABJ Award in recognition of her Bloomberg News African Americans Making History series.

-In her spare time, the well-rounded mother of one is a freelance writer and founder of a small, private literary company that offers a wide array of writing services to everyone from authors to entertainers.
-Liz maintains strong ties with both her College and High School Alma Maters, serving as a mentor for St. John’s University’s “Count On Alumni For Career Help” program or COACH.
+The well-rounded mother of one is a freelance writer and founder of a small, private literary company Million$Pen, Ink. publisher of three Amazon #1 bestsellers.
+Liz also maintains strong ties with both her College and High School Alma Maters, serving as a mentor for St. John’s University’s “Count On Alumni For Career Help” program or COACH.
 The proud Haitian-American is also a motivational speaker who has delivered several keynote addresses as a representative for Brooklyn and Queens’ Catholic Haitian community, which is among the largest in the world.
 Liz is also a respected stand-up comedian who has performed at renowned venues throughout the country.